7RU7H/Archive/Networks/Network-Theory/IPv6-Defined.md

 dead:beef:2::1003
 fe80::c2d9:184f:9f41:3c8d

-`::` can only done once a address, hex you can drop left most bit its the same as fe80:0000:0000:0000:c2d9:184f:9f41:3c8d
+`::` can only done once an address as shorthand for `'0' * x till next non Zero `, hex you can drop left most bit its the same as fe80:0000:0000:0000:c2d9:184f:9f41:3c8d

 /X-bits - X left most bits are going to be 1s